vnavaneeth10/Mapper-Mode-Extension-1/PRIVACY_POLICY.md

-# Privacy Policy

-This extension does not collect or transmit any personal data.
+This extension does not collect or transmit personal data.
 All data is stored locally using chrome.storage.local.
-No external servers, analytics, or tracking are used.